sansagara/ipvu_trends_dashboard/readme.md

 # COVID-19 Journals scraper and NLP Pipeline
+This project is comprised of 2 parts: A scrap/NLP pipeline and a web application to show results.
+The main motivation is to make easy to analyse scientific publications from different prestigious sources (scientific journals and websites) on a very novel topic: COVID-19
+We then can show results on a website so any user can browse through results and find articles using keywords and other properties.
 ## 1 - Scrap and NLP Pipeline

-Te first part of the project is an ETL/Scrap pipeline built using [Kedro](https://github.com/quantumblacklabs/kedro) It scraps covid-19 related Scientifica papers and publications from different EMEA and worldwide sources/Journals, like:
+The first part of the project is an ETL/Scrap pipeline built using [Kedro](https://github.com/quantumblacklabs/kedro), a python tool for creating simple pipelines.
+It scraps covid-19 related Scientific papers and publications from different EMEA and worldwide sources/Journals, like:

 - Lancet
 - EMA